gelisam/glut-events/README.md

 long term goal
 --------------

 The above doesn't look to hard to implement.
-The hard part would be to allow waiting on multiple events (C-style select()), forking cooperative threads, sending events between threads, and releasing GLUT's idle callback when no threads are waiting for input.
+The hard part would be to allow waiting on multiple events (C-style <tt>select()</tt>), forking cooperative threads, sending events between threads, and releasing GLUT's idle callback when no threads are waiting for input.
 I still have no idea how to do this in a typesafe way, though, so don't hold your breath!